rabsiyanin/Web-Applicant/README.md

 All actions have been successfully completed by myself on an independent Ubuntu 18.04.

-1. Clone the repo: `git clone https://github.com/rabsiyanin/Web-Applicant.git`
+1. Clone the repository: `git clone https://github.com/rabsiyanin/Web-Applicant.git`

-2. Install npm package with `npm install` or  `npm install --force`.
+2. Install the project and the needed node modules with `npm install` or  `npm install --force`.

 3. Install ionic framework with: `npm install -g @ionic/cli` and `npm install @ionic/app-scripts@latest --save-dev`.